 Havilah controls more than 16,000 square kilometres of mineral tenements in the Curnamona Craton in northeastern South Australia.
 This highly mineralised region is host to the largest lead -zinc deposit in the world at Broken Hill.
-Havilah’s cost-effective exploration over the last decade has been very successful in delineating a JORC Resource metal inventory of 1.3 million tonnes of copper, 3.2 million ounces of gold, 31.6 thousand tonnes of cobalt and 450 million tonnes of iron ore, plus appreciable molybdenum, tin and uranium.
+Havilah’s cost-effective exploration over the last two decades has been very successful in delineating a JORC Mineral Resource metal inventory of 1.3 million tonnes of copper, 3.15 million ounces of gold, 31.6 thousand tonnes of cobalt and 451 million tonnes of iron ore, plus appreciable molybdenum, tin and uranium.

 In the Curnamona Copper Belt the geological setting of granite-cored structural domes that are cut by large regional fracture systems within Havilah’s mineral tenements is conducive to the formation of major mineral deposits.
 Much of the copper-gold mineralisation is hosted by a 100-150 metre thick carbonate rich horizon that occurs at a major redox boundary in a setting that is very similar to the Central African copper belt.